-It’s hard to believe that we are well into November and already preparing for the holiday season.
+It’s hard to believe that we are well into December and already in the middle of the holiday season.
 Sometimes it seems like the calendar is on fast forward and every month flies by faster than the last.
 We all have the same amount of time each day but some people seem to get more done in their 24 hours.
 Let’s all adopt some simple life habits that will help us be ready for each season.

 Simple Life Habits for Every Season